-We performed the checks on eight different logs from the Parallel Workloads Archive, and results for four of them are shown in Fig. 5.
-The top row shows that the throughput (that is, average number of jobs per unit time) was typically distributed around the original value. the result for the BLUE log was the largest deviation observed; with this log 92% of the variants had a lower throughput than the original log, but the difference between the median throughput and the original was only 0.45%.
-For utilization (bottom row) the results were more diverse, and varied between distributions around the original value - as for CTC - and distributions that are generally below the original value - as for DS, which was the most extreme.
+We performed the checks on the nine logs from the archive that have user estimates (needed for the simulation), and results for six of them are shown in Fig. 8.
+The top two rows show that the throughput (represented by the total number of jobs during the simulation period) was typically distributed around the original value.
+The result for the BLUE log was the largest deviation observed; with this log 92% of the variants had a lower throughput than the original log, but the difference between the median throughput and the original was only 0.45%.
+For utilization (bottom two rows) the results were more diverse, and varied between distributions around the original value - as for CTC - and distributions that are generally below the original value - as for CEA, which was the most extreme.
 This may indicate some systematic bias which we do not understand yet.
-But note that the four logs that were checked and are not shown were all less extreme than BLUE or HPC2N.
+But note that even for CEA the difference was less than 8%.